Network-centric warfare: Understanding Information Age Warfare book

-Power to the Edge
+Power to the Edge book

 The last publication dealing with the developing theory of network centric warfare appeared in 2003 with Power to the Edge, also published by the CCRP.
 Power to the Edge is a speculative work suggesting that modern military environments are far too complex to be understood by any one individual, organisation, or even military service.

 Modern information technology permits the rapid and effective sharing of information to such a degree that "edge entities" or those that are essentially conducting military missions themselves, should be able to "pull" information from ubiquitous repositories, rather than having centralised agencies attempt to anticipate their information needs and "push" it to them.
 This would imply a major flattening of traditional military hierarchies, however.

 Power To The Edges radical ideas had been under investigation by the Pentagon since at least 2001.
 In UIAW, the concept of peer-to-peer activity combined with more traditional hierarchical flow of data in the network had been introduced.

 Shortly thereafter, the Pentagon began investing in peer-to-peer research, telling software engineers at a November 2001 peer-to-peer conference that there were advantages to be gained in the redundancy and robustness of a peer-to-peer network topology on the battlefield.

 Network-centric warfare/operations is a cornerstone of the ongoing transformation effort at the Department of Defense initiated by former Secretary of Defense Donald Rumsfeld.
 It is also one of the five goals of the Office of Force Transformation, Office of the Secretary of Defense.

 See Revolution in Military Affairs for further information on what is now known as "defense transformation" or "transformation".